-- (a) Anti-corruption and Ethics Training: The ICAC jointly arranges recognised Continuing Professional Development (CPD) training courses with various professional bodies where participants will be entitled to qualified CPD hours on completing the training.
-It also assists insurance companies with their anti-corruption activities for staff. - (b) Dedicated Resources for Insurance Industry: With a view to preventing corrupt conduct and promoting ethical practices, the Hong Kong Business Ethics Development Centre of the ICAC has produced a range of useful resources for the insurance industry, including the 'Online Learning Course for New Practitioners of Insurance Industry' dedicated to the candidates of the Qualifying Examination and insurance practitioners.
-The resources are available on the Centre's website for the insurance industry (https://hkbedc.icac.hk/insurance).
+- (a) Anti-corruption and Ethics Training: The ICAC jointly arranges recognised Continuing Professional Development (CPD) training courses with various professional bodies, and the participants will be entitled to qualified CPD hours upon completion of any such course.
+It also assists insurance companies with their anti-corruption activities for staff. - (b) Dedicated Resources for Insurance Industry: With a view to preventing corrupt conduct and promoting ethical practices, the Hong Kong Business Ethics Development Centre of the ICAC has produced a range of useful resources for the insurance industry, including the "Online Learning Course for New Practitioners of Insurance Industry" dedicated to the candidates of the Qualifying Examination and insurance practitioners who are new to the industry.
+The resources are available on the Centre's dedicated website for the insurance industry (https://hkbedc.icac.hk/insurance).

-6.5 PREVENTION OF INSURANCE FRAUD
+7.6 PREVENTION OF INSURANCE FRAUD